-Join us online or in person on Saturday morning, April 22, 2023, for this special continuing education (CE) event at the Western College of Veterinary Medicine (WCVM).
+Join us online on Saturday morning, April 22, 2023, for this special continuing education (CE) event at the Western College of Veterinary Medicine (WCVM).

 The half-day event will provide veterinarians and registered veterinary technologists (RVTs) with critical information about radiation safety in veterinary medicine.

 The morning will kick off with a presentation on occupational exposures in veterinary medicine with Drs.
 Niels Koehncke and Monique Mayer of the University of Saskatchewan (USask).
 The event's final two hours will focus on a training session in hands-free radiology.

 Dr. Niels Koehncke (MD, MSc, FRCPC) and Dr. Monique Mayer (DVM, MS, DACVR)

 |10 a.m.-12 p.m.||Radiology training with HANDS-FREE XRAYS

 Drs.
 Niels Koehncke and Monique Mayer, University of Saskatchewan

 8 a.m. to 9:30 a.m., Saturday, April 22

 Niels Koehncke, MD, MSc, FRCPC

 Dr. Koehncke is a specialist in occupational medicine in the University of Saskatchewan (USask) Department of Medicine and a faculty member at the USask Canadian Centre in Health and Safety in Agriculture.
 He will discuss common occupational health hazards in veterinary medicine and approaches to risk reduction.